project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/medium_scale_deploy.md

    - root access (should be able to sudo)

 ### API Keys
-- Sunbird implementors currently need to get a API key for accessing EkStep platform.Since, the content is stored here.
+- Sunbird implementors currently need to get a API key for accessing EkStep platform, since the content is stored there.
 In the future, Sunbird will support more content stores.
 - To initially try Sunbird, request for the keys from the EkStep QA environment.

 *For details to request for the keys, refer to the section [How to generate authorization credentials](http://www.sunbird.org/developer-docs/telemetry/authtokengenerator_jslibrary/#how-to-generate-authorization-credentials) on the Auth Token Generator JS Library page*